 Second Step – Find an Expert

-Unfortunately, when women do seek help they are often treated over and over again for a suspected vaginal infection.
+Unfortunately, when people do seek help they are often treated over and over again for a suspected vaginal infection.
 However, vulvar symptoms such as burning, itch or soreness may be due to a skin condition, NOT an infection.
 In this case, these treatments may in fact make the symptoms worse over time.
-If you are a woman with chronic vulvar symptoms it is important to get an accurate diagnosis.
+If you have chronic vulvar symptoms it is important to get an accurate diagnosis.
 Do not give up.
 You are not alone.

-The second step towards better vulvar health is to see a health care provider with experience and expertise in vulvovaginal disorders.
-The BCCVH works collaboratively with primary care physicians and the experts embedded within the Centre to quickly confirm, diagnose and treat vulvar conditions.
+The second step towards better vulvar health is to see a health care provider with experience in vulvovaginal disorders.

 Third Step – Holistic Health

-Some vulvar conditions change the appearance of the vulva and that can make women feel uncomfortable or embarrassed in a sexual setting.
+1) Sexual Health: Many who suffer from vulvar disorders have concerns about their sexual health.
+Some vulvar conditions change the appearance of the vulva and that can make you feel uncomfortable or embarrassed in a sexual setting.

 Vulvar diseases can cause significant discomfort when the genitalia are touched.
-Women report significant pain with sexual intercourse, reduced sexual frequency and decreased sexual desire.
-Women avoid sexual activity because of pain, and often choose to be sexually inactive.
+Some people report significant pain with sexual intercourse, reduced sexual frequency and decreased sexual desire.
+Many avoid sexual activity because of pain, and often choose to be sexually inactive.
 The avoidance of sex creates interpersonal conflict within relationships, which further compounds the stress of their condition.

-A sexual health expert can help women to address these sexual concerns and return to having a fulfilling sexual life.
+A sexual health expert can help you address these sexual concerns and return to having a fulfilling sexual life.

-Women with vulvar conditions may experience changes to their Mental Health.
+2) Mental Health: Individuals with vulvar conditions may experience changes to their mental health.

-Women may experience embarrassment, fear, anxiety, negative body image, and depression.
+Some may experience embarrassment, fear, anxiety, negative body image, and depression.
 Some vulvar conditions are associated with a small increased risk of vulvar cancer and thus require long term treatment and follow-up.
-Women may have difficulty coping with the need for chronic treatment and surveillance of a condition that affects the genitals.
+Some people may have difficulty coping with the need for chronic treatment and surveillance of a condition that affects the genitals.

-When a woman experiences vulvar discomfort for months and years this can affect her underlying pelvic floor muscles.
+3) Pelvic Floor Physiotherapy: When an individual experiences vulvar discomfort for months and years this can affect her underlying pelvic floor muscles.
 These muscles can tense up over time.
 This tension may not disappear when the vulvar condition is treated.
 Thus, addressing Pelvic Floor Health is an integral part of any treatment plan through the BCCVH.